RiseVision/risevision.github.io/src/pages/protocol/Consensus.md

 Delegate Transaction[/link] and submitting it to the network.
 Once validated, token holders can vote for the delegate to become a block producer.
 Only the top 101 delegates with the most votes weighted by stake are allowed to actually validate and generate blocks.
-Delegates receive a fixed award for every block they produce [@TODO link to awards]
+Delegates receive a [fixed award](#block-rewards) for every block they produce.

 A Delegate's role in the system therefore is to

 * Ensure the node is online and reachable
-* Collect 25 transactions from across the network into the block
+* Collect up to 25 transactions from across the network for the next block
 * Sign, validate and broadcast the block
 * Work with other delegates in reaching consensus